-Whether you’re gearing up for an upcoming mobile bidding event or considering a switch to mobile at a future event, here’s everything you need to know to make your mobile auction a successful one.
+Whether you’re gearing up for an upcoming mobile bidding event or considering a switch to mobile at a future event, here’s a few tips to make your mobile auction a successful one.

 Open the channels of communication early.